Use sensitivity labels to prioritize incident response

 Want to experience Defender for Endpoint?
 Sign up for a free trial.

 A typical advanced persistent threat lifecycle involves data exfiltration.
 In a security incident, it's important to have the ability to prioritize investigations where sensitive files may be jeopardy so that corporate data and information are protected.

-Microsoft Defender ATP helps to make the prioritization of security incidents much simpler with the use of sensitivity labels.
+Defender for Endpoint helps to make the prioritization of security incidents much simpler with the use of sensitivity labels.
 Sensitivity labels quickly identify incidents that may involve devices with sensitive information such as confidential information.

 Investigate incidents that involve sensitive data

 Learn how to use data sensitivity labels to prioritize incident investigation.

 Labels are detected for Windows 10, version 1809 or later.

 Scroll to the right to see the Data sensitivity column.
 This column reflects sensitivity labels that have been observed on devices related to the incidents providing an indication of whether sensitive files may be impacted by the incident.

 You can also filter based on Data sensitivity